+International Mobile Concealed Identity: The IMCI is a one-time use subscription identifier, which contains the concealed subscription identifier, e.g., MSIN.

+Subscription Identifier De-concealing Function: This service is offered by the network function HSS in the home network of the subscriber.
+The Subscription Identifier De-concealing Function (SIDF) is responsible for de-concealing the IMSI from the IMCI.

 UE security capabilities: The set of identifiers corresponding to the ciphering and integrity algorithms implemented in the UE.
 This includes capabilities for EPS AS and NAS, and includes capabilities for UTRAN and GERAN if these access types are supported by the UE.

 UE EPS security capabilities: The UE security capabilities for EPS AS and NAS.